-OBJECTIVE: To explore interaction of bullying and victimization, rejection sensitivity, and self-regulation on the positive development in adolescents.
+OBJECTIVE: To explore the interaction of bullying and victimization, rejection sensitivity, and self-regulation on the positive development in adolescents.

-METHODOLOGY: Cross-sectional research conducted at the Department of Psychology, the University of Gujrat fromJune - September 2019.
-In phase, I, Self-Regulation Questionnaire (SRQ), Rejection Sensitivity Questionnaire (RSQ), and Positive Youth Development Inventory (PYDI) were translated in Urdu with the permission of their authors by forward-backward translation method.
+METHODOLOGY: Cross-sectional research was conducted at the Department of Psychology, the University of Gujrat, from June to September 2019.
+In phase I, Self-Regulation Questionnaire (SRQ), Rejection Sensitivity Questionnaire (RSQ), and Positive Youth Development Inventory (PYDI) were translated in Urdu with the permission of their authors by forward-backward translation method.
 The pretesting was conducted on 130 adolescents selected from random sampling techniques from the public and private colleges of Sara-i-Alamgir.
-The scales were found reliable with 0.71,0.83, and 0.85 coefficients respectively.
-In phase II, a stratified random sampling technique was used to select 608 students between the age ranges 16 to 19 years with Yamane Formula and wasgiven Urdu versions of SRQ, RSQ, PYDI, Adolescent Peer Relationship Instrument (APRI), and demographic sheet after taking informed consent.
-AMOS-21 version was used to analyze the path of interaction among the study variables via the construction of a structural equation model.
+The scales were found reliable with 0.71,0.83, and 0.85 coefficients, respectively.
+In phase II, with a stratified random sampling technique, 608 students aged 16 to 19 years with Yamane Formula were selected; after informed consent, Urdu versions of SRQ, RSQ, PYDI, Adolescent Peer Relationship Instrument (APRI), and demographic sheet were given to patients.
+AMOS-21 version was used to analyze the interaction path among the study variables via a structural equation model.